When LLM Agents Meet Graph Optimization: An Automated Data Quality Improvement Approach: Conclusion

 \section{Conclusion}

-In this paper, we addressed the comprehensive challenge of data quality in text-attributed graphs by proposing LAGA, an automated multi-agent framework powered by large language models.
-Unlike prior approaches that focus on individual aspects such as noise reduction or label correction, our framework holistically considers multiple quality issues, covering three dimensions (text, structure, and labels) and three types of issues (sparsity, noise, and imbalance).
-To this end, we designed four collaborating agents—detection, planning, action, and evaluation—that jointly form a closed optimization loop.
-The action agent further unifies graph optimization and graph learning, enabling flexible interventions such as text repair, edge refinement, label enhancement, and minority-class node generation, while the integration of semantic, structural, and label losses ensures effective representation learning.
-Extensive experiments across diverse datasets, a variety of degradation scenarios, and challenging composite cases demonstrate that LAGA consistently outperforms strong baselines, shows robustness and remains scalable with sampled loss computation and subgraph partitioning, confirming its overall effectiveness.
-Looking ahead, our current framework mainly targets homophilous graphs; extending LAGA to heterophilous graphs with different structural and semantic characteristics is a key direction for future work, which may require new optimization strategies and enhanced agent collaboration.
+We introduced LAGA, an automated multi-agent framework powered by large language models, to address data quality in text-attributed graphs.
+Unlike prior methods, LAGA tackles text, structure, and label issues holistically, covering sparsity, noise, and imbalance.
+The framework integrates four agents—detection, planning, action, and evaluation—forming a closed optimization loop.
+LAGA unifies graph optimization and learning, enabling flexible interventions.
+Experiments show that LAGA consistently outperforms baselines and scales effectively.
+Future work will focus on extending LAGA to heterophilous graphs with different structural and semantic characteristics, which may require new optimization strategies.